-30 years later it is still the only brownie recipe I make.
+30 years later these outrageous brownies are the only recipe I make.
 I’m pretty good about not eating a bowl of cake batter or cookie dough, but these brownies are a different story.
 I’m powerless to their seduction, so I can’t make them often.
 See my instagram video on making the brownies and recipe below.

 1 pound (4 sticks) unsalted butter

-1 pound semi or bittersweet chocolate, your favorite brand
+1 pound semi or bittersweet chocolate, your favorite brand, for melting

 6 large eggs

 2 1/2 tablespoons instant espresso powder (optional, but I highly recommend it for balance of flavor, the brownies don’t taste like coffee)

 2 tablespoons vanilla extract (easy vanilla extract recipe)